-There are two major areas where the Internet of Things can influence event management.
+There are two significant areas where the Internet of Things can influence event management.

-Catering an event can be made easy as the staff will automatically be notified when fridges, coffee machines, and stands are low on stock as well as updates on replenishments on the way.
+Catering an event can be made easy as the staff will automatically be notified when fridges, coffee machines, and stands are low on stock and updates on replenishments on the way.